 How well do you recognize it is not your place to bring about a disposition to someone else’s issues without direct guidance from the Lord?
 Do you always feel compelled to bring about some kind of immediate closure?

 Must someone’s dissatisfaction with this life always be confronted?
 Do you accommodate others’ desires for the next life?
 Or their frustration with this life?

 How well do we recognize that your behavior is being tested just as much as those we are attempting to comfort?

-Can we tolerate someone’s frustration expressed in the form of a worst case scenario?
+Can we tolerate someone’s frustration expressed in the form of a worse case scenario?